Prionotus: Biology

-When they are mating they are known to make a staccato call, different from their typical grunts.
+During mating season they are known to make a staccato call, different from their typical grunts.
 They spawn between late spring and early fall, with activity peaking in July and August.
-They are batch spawners, the females have a few ripe eggs at a time and these are fertilized externally.
+They are batch spawners; the females have a few ripe eggs at a time and these are fertilized externally.
 The pelagic eggs are yellow, and have a diameter of less than 1 millimeter.
 They take around 60 hours to hatch and there is no parental care.
 The hatchling larvae are between 2 and 3 mm in length.
 The walking rays develop when the larvae reach a length of 150 mm and they attain sexual maturity around 2 or 3 years old, and may live for up to 11 years, though they usually they only live around 8 years.